VeritasSoftware/LiveHealthChecks/README.md

     //Set UseDatabase flag to true.
     options.UseDatabase = true;

-d    //If you want to use a custom database
+    //If you want to use a custom database
     //Provide your own implementation of IServerRepository.
     //options.UseCustomDatabase = true;